TheTreeofGrace/Hands-on-With-PactNET/Readme.md

                 { "a spirit animal exists", SpiritAnimalExists }
             };
 ```
-Hopefuly this looks familiar.
+Hopefully this looks familiar.
 The strings should match the text used for the Consumer tests in the `Given()` method that we used.

 `SpiritAnimalsExists` and `SpiritAnimalExists` are both functions further down.
 We need to implement these functions with calling methods on the backendAPI that will add the given spirit animals into the API.

-At the top of the file we delcare a veriable `_repository`.
+At the top of the file we declare a variable `_repository`.
 This gives us access to the SpiritAnimalBackend API functions.
 We can use the following function `_repository.PostSpiritAnimal();` to add SpiritAnimals to the provider API.

 There are some mock spirit animals already created for you that can be accessed with `SpiritAnimalsMock`.

 An example of what the finished functions could look like.
-Feel free to change the animals for `SpiritAnimalsExists()` but only a maxium of two is allowed based on the specification of the consumer tests.
+Feel free to change the animals for `SpiritAnimalsExists()` but only a maximum of two is allowed based on the specification of the consumer tests.

 ***File location -> `Pact.Provider/Middleware/ProviderStateMiddleware.cs`***
 ```